-BiographySteven A. Rasmussen, MD, MMS is the Interim Chair and a Professor of the Department of Psychiatry and Human Behavior at the Alpert Medical School and is the Medical Director at Butler Hospital.
+BiographySteven A. Rasmussen, MD, MMS is Professor of Psychiatry and Human Behavior and Chair of the Department of Psychiatry and Human Behavior at the Alpert Medical School.
 He has been repeatedly listed among the Best Doctor's in America as well as the most Highly Cited for Psychiatry.

 Research DescriptionOur group has been studying the efficacy and safety of gamma capsulotomy in the treatment of intractable OCD.
 32 patients have now been operated on and followed for a minimum of one year and a maximum of five years.
 13 of these patients had a two stage surgical procedure and 17 patients have had a single stage procedure.
 The first group of 15 patients received bilateral single doses of 180 Gray gamma irradiation to the anterior limb of the internal capsule.
 At an average of eight moths following the procedure, only one out of the 15 patients was much or very much improved on the CGI.
 There was no significant change in Yale Brown Obsessive Compulsive Scale (YBOCS) ratings.
 13 of the 15 patients received a second stage procedure that was a bilateral lesion placed just ventral to the initial lesion in the coronal plane.
 Six out of the 15 patients were much to very much improved at one-year follow-up.
 Two of 15 patients had a small asymptomatic caudate infarction following the procedure.
 Other adverse events included headache and cerebral edema following the procedure.
 No adverse effect on personality or neuropsychologic testing was found.
 17 additional patients have now been given two shots bilaterally in a single stage procedure to the anterior limb of the internal capsule.
 Follow-up at one year has shown that forty percent of patients appear to be much or very much improved on the CGI.
 The rate of improvement is faster with the double shot procedure than the staged procedure, but the incidence of cerebral edema is increased with the two shot procedure.
 One patient out of 32 has developed a probable mild frontal syndrome with apathy and amotivation.
 Additional data related to the safety and efficacy of this procedure in the treatment of intractable OCD will be discussed.
 In summary, forty percent of previously treatment-intractable patients appear to be significantly improved with gamma capsulotomy with minimal adverse effects.